Cranberry Date Squares are based on an old fashioned, homemade treat that most Canadian kids grew up enjoying..

 Date Squares are a true classic, and they are delicious.
 So why, you may ask, do I want to mess with a good thing by adding cranberries?
 Dates are dense and intensely sweet, so the cranberries balance that sweetness with a little bit of tartness in the filling.

 The cranberries really add a bright and tasty element to these cranberry date squares.

 Dates are the fruit of the date palm, which is native or cultivated in many tropical areas around the world, most especially, the Middle East, where dates have been a staple food for centuries.
 In North America, almost all the dates that we buy are dried.
 The most common varieties available to us are Medjool and Deglet Noor.
 Learn more about dates here: The truth about dates

 Are Dates a Healthy Food?

-Dates are very nutritiuous.
+Dates are very nutritious.
 They’re high in fibre and antioxidants, as well as potassium, B vitamins, and minerals such as iron, magnesium, and copper.
-Dates are75 per cent fructose, making them one of the sweetest foods in nature.
+Dates are75 percent fructose, making them one of the sweetest foods in nature.

-Which means, dates are a great way to satifsy a sweet tooth without resorting to empty calorie treats.
+This means dates are a great way to satisfy a sweet tooth without resorting to empty-calorie treats.
 Those natural sugars mean that dates are perfect for sweetening recipes without using refined sugar, like these Chocolate Cranberry Hemp Energy Bars.

 Looking for More Squares?